Loamhedge: Plot summary

 Bragoon and Sarobando arrive at the Abbey during the Summer festival and are told Martha's sad story and where the cure can be found.
 They decide to set out to Loamhedge, but not before Horty's group asks if they can go too.
-When Abbot Carrul refuses, the trio create a distraction and escape the Abbey.
-Though they wind up being captured by Darrats, they are rescued by Bragoon and Saro, who are not too entirely pleased to see them.
+When Abbot Carrul refuses, the trio creates a distraction and escapes the Abbey.
+Though they wind up being captured by Darrats, they are rescued by Bragoon and Saro, who are not entirely pleased to see them.
 Since they are already fairly far from the Abbey and could risk recapture, however, they are allowed to join the quest.

-Meanwhile, Badredd's group has arrived at Redwall and hold it under siege by slipping in through the east wall gate.
+Meanwhile, Badredd's group has arrived at Redwall and is holding it under siege by slipping in through the east wall gate.
 Realizing he could do with some more troops, Badredd sends Flinky and Crinktail out to recruit some new vermin.
 The two stoats unwittingly run into Raga Bol and his crew, who take over management of besieging the Abbey.

-Elsewhere, the group of questers scale the tall cliffs leading to Loamhedge and enter a cave to avoid the rain.
+Elsewhere, the group of questers scales the tall cliffs leading to Loamhedge and enters a cave to avoid the rain.
 There they find Lonna and exchange stories.
 Lonna encounters Martin the Warrior's spirit during the night, telling him the whereabouts of Raga Bol.
 Lonna sets out, and the gang from Redwall continue up the cliff face and keep walking to the ancient Abbey.

 At Redwall, Raga Bol continues to try to break into the Abbey.
 After an escapade of using a ladder to scale one of the windows, one sea rat manages to enter the Abbey and is about to kill Carrul when Martha suddenly lunges out of her chair and pushes him away, realising she now has the ability to stand and all she needed was will power.